Communicative planning: Communicative process and tools

 In a communicative planning process, planning practitioners play more of a facilitative role.
 They often act as a ‘knowledge mediator and broker’ to help reframe problems in order to promote more creative thinking about possible solutions.

 Throughout this process, information should be produced collectively by the full range of stakeholders who may be affected by the outcome of the process.
 In particular, all of the stakeholders should be involved in negotiating both the problem definition and the solution together.
 In doing so, solutions to conflicts amongst stakeholders may be re-framed as ‘win-win’, as opposed to the ‘zero sum’ mindset which occurs when stakeholders are bargaining on the basis of their own fixed interests.
 Consensus-building is an important part of this collective meaning-making process, as information is discussed and validated within the group of stakeholders, resulting in information which holds more significance to the group.

 To aid in consensus-building efforts, power should be distributed amongst the stakeholders such that they are equals in the process.
 Openness and trust are also crucial for building consensus.
 The objectives, underlying assumptions, and positions of these stakeholders should be considered along with the uncertainties about future conditions, such as population growth, and decisions which are linked to other decisions.
 It is important to have the stakeholders identify this information for themselves, as it will help reduce the biases present in both analyses driven by only one future and position-based discussions, as well as bring to the forefront any conflicts between the underlying values of the stakeholders.
 By considering this broad range of information, commonalities between different stakeholders may be identified, which can help build consensus.
 However, this cannot guarantee consensus, as positions might in fact be too different.
-In order to deal with the challenges that arise from positions being very different and the increasing complexity of analysis required, new models of collaboration are needed which build on various principles of conflict management, including engaging early and engaging often.
+In order to deal with the challenges that arise from positions being very different and the increasing complexity of analysis required, new models of collaboration are needed which build on various principles of conflict management, including engaging early and often.